 Minimizes Urinary Tract Infections

-This indicates the percent of patients who suffered from a urinary tract infection.
-Urinary tract infections are often caused by lower quality nursing care.
-Better hygiene protocols can minimize the number likelihood of residents sustaining infections.
-We want to point out that this statistic is affected by by the fact that facilities have incongruent reporting standards for these infections.
+This is the percentage of residents who sustained a urinary tract infection.
+Urinary tract infections are routinely linked to poor nursing care.
+More frequent bathing can limit the number likelihood of residents sustaining infections.
+Keep in mind that this statistic is affected by by the fact that nursing homes have different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication